ekmolloy/stamps-tutorial/tutorial.md

     --cpu 2
 ```

 which will take a few seconds to finish.
-This command is nearly identical to that of TIPP, but we do not need to specify alignment or placement support thresholds.
-Unlike TIPP, SEPP...
+This command is nearly identical to that of TIPP except that the alignment and placement support thresholds are not specified.

-Let's visualize these placements.
-First, we will need to convert the json placement file into a tree format (e.g., newick or xml) using guppy.
+In order to visualize the placements, the placement file (json) into a tree format (e.g., newick or xml) using guppy
 ```
 /class/stamps-software/sepp/.sepp/bundled-v4.3.2/guppy tog \
     --xml \
     SEPP-RDP-RUMINO-READS_placement.json
 ```
-Download the tree files onto your personal computer, e.g., by opening a new terminal and typing
+The tree file can then be downloaded onto your personal computer, for example, by opening a new terminal and typing
 ```
-scp [username]@[mblservers]:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_placement.tog.xml ~/Desktop
+scp [user-name]@[mbl-server-name]:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_placement.tog.xml ~/Desktop
 ```
+You may use your favorite tree viewer to examine this data.
+If you don't have one, consider using
-[EvolView](http://www.evolgenius.info/evolview) can then be used to visualize the placement of query sequences in the reference tree with [colored branches](http://evolview.codeplex.com/wikipage?title=DatasetBranchColor) and [colored leaves](https://evolview.codeplex.com/wikipage?title=DatasetLeafColor).
-Simply
+[EvolView](http://www.evolgenius.info/evolview) to visualize the placement of query sequences in the reference tree with [colored branches](http://evolview.codeplex.com/wikipage?title=DatasetBranchColor) and [colored leaves](https://evolview.codeplex.com/wikipage?title=DatasetLeafColor).
+After the file is uploaded, check the

 ```
 GEQJ1S112HF5CU red ad